APL-Huddersfield/HULTI-GENv2/docs/subjectFileDoc.md

 ## Results data

 All result values in HULTI-GEN are sorted in the following way:
 ```
 session > group > trial > response value(s)
 ```
 As implied by the plural, a given trial can contain multiple response values, for example in MUSHRA test.

+Sessions and groups are object arrays, whilst trials are arrays of keys with an associated response value array.